HerrFroehlich/ns3-CompressedSensing/README.md

 ## Running Scripts ##
 To run a script *cd* to the work directory (*ns3-allinone/ns-3.26/*) and use the following syntax
     *./waf --run "SCRIPT --flags"*
 where *SCRIPT* is the name of the program and *--flags* are its corresponding flag options.
+Use * --PrintHelp* to show the options available.

 ### Creating Data / Evaluation ###
 Simulation data is written and read from MATLAB files (*.mat*).